leplusorg/docker-latex/README.md

 ## Debian vs Alpine

-By default this containers are based on the Debian Linux distribution and follow the same release cycle as the parent [debian docker images](https://hub.docker.com/_/debian).
+By default these images are based on the Debian Linux distribution and follow the same release cycle as the parent [debian docker images](https://hub.docker.com/_/debian).
 But there is also an Alpine Linux variant of these images for people who prefer